chrisfreilich/virtuoso-nodes/README.md

 3. [**Selective Color**](https://github.com/chrisfreilich/virtuoso-nodes/blob/selective-nodes/README.md#selective-color-node): Adjust the color of a specific color or brightness range in an image, as with Photoshop's Selective Color adjustment layer.
 4. [**Color Balance**](https://github.com/chrisfreilich/virtuoso-nodes/blob/selective-nodes/README.md#color-balance-node): Make detailed color balance adjustments to shadows, midtones, and highlights of an image.
 5. [**Color Balance Advanced**](https://github.com/chrisfreilich/virtuoso-nodes/blob/selective-nodes/README.md#color-balance-advanced-node): Color balance of a targeted brightness range.
-6. [**Solid Color Image**](https://github.com/chrisfreilich/virtuoso-nodes/blob/selective-nodes/README.md#solid-color-image): This node allows you to create an image of a single color.
-These can be very useful in conjunction with the blend modes.
-7. [**SplitRGB**](https://github.com/chrisfreilich/virtuoso-nodes/blob/selective-nodes/README.md#split-rgb-and-merge-rgb): This node takes an image and splits it into its red, green, and blue components.
+6. [**SplitRGB**](https://github.com/chrisfreilich/virtuoso-nodes/blob/selective-nodes/README.md#split-rgb-and-merge-rgb): This node takes an image and splits it into its red, green, and blue components.
 These then can be used in creative ways with blend modes as well.
-8. [**MergeRGB**](https://github.com/chrisfreilich/virtuoso-nodes/blob/selective-nodes/README.md#split-rgb-and-merge-rgb): This node takes three images, and merges the specified channels into one image.
+7. [**MergeRGB**](https://github.com/chrisfreilich/virtuoso-nodes/blob/selective-nodes/README.md#split-rgb-and-merge-rgb): This node takes three images, and merges the specified channels into one image.
 It is the complementary node to the SplitRGB node, to be used to recombine channels that you have split, though you can feel free to merge any images you wish for trippy effects.

 [**Installation Instructions**](https://github.com/chrisfreilich/virtuoso-nodes/blob/selective-nodes/README.md#installation)
 <br><br>